 Higher education courses student profiles

 TAFE Queensland is committed to providing transparent and clear admissions information to applicants.
 The table below gives an indication of the likely peer cohort for new students.
-It provides data on students that commenced a course in Semester 1, 2024 including those admitted through all offer rounds and international students studying in Australia.
+It provides data on students that commenced a course in semester 1, of the current year, including those admitted through all offer rounds and international students studying in Australia.

 Number of students | % of all students | |